Dennis-Maigua/ai-medical-assistant/README.md

 # Design

 ### Natural Language Understanding (NLU)
-- **Intent Classification**: Identifies the intent or purpose behind user messages (e.g., booking an appointment, asking a question).
+- **Intent Classification**: Identifies the intent or purpose behind user messages (e.g., requesting information, asking a question).
-- **Entity Recognition**: Extracts specific pieces of information (entities) from user messages (e.g., dates, names, symptoms).
+- **Entity Recognition**: Extracts specific pieces of information (entities) from user messages (e.g., names, diseases, symptoms).

 ### Dialogue Management
 - **State Management**: Tracks the context of the conversation to maintain coherence and relevance in responses over multiple turns.
-- **Policy-Based Decision Making**: Determines the next action or response based on the current dialogue state, past interactions, and predefined rules or machine learning models.
+- **Policy-Based Decision Making**: Determines the next action or response based on the current dialogue state, past interactions, and predefined rules.

 ### Responses and Actions
 - Response Generation: Crafts appropriate replies or actions based on identified intents, entities, and current dialogue context.